Alternative Therapies For Bipolar Disorder

 Light therapy

-Yoga + physical exercise
+Yoga and physical exercise

-Personalized + holistic nutritional guidance
+Personalized and holistic nutritional guidance

 Herbal remedies

-Herbs like valerian, lemon balm, and ashwagandha may help reduce stress, cognitive impairment, and sleep disruptions, all of which are common in individuals with bipolar disorder.
+Herbs like valerian, lemon balm, and ashwagandha may reduce stress, cognitive impairment, and sleep disruptions, all of which are common in individuals with bipolar disorder.
 For example, in a systematic review of randomized controlled trials, researchers found that valerian significantly increased participants’ chances of experiencing improved sleep

-When you may want to consider alternative therapies
+When to consider alternative therapies

 Living with bipolar disorder symptoms

 Managing symptoms of bipolar disorder might be easier if certain strategies are implemented in your daily life.
 Therapists may develop personalized treatment plans based on findings from their initial assessment.
+The alternative therapies discussed above are potentially viable options for individuals with bipolar disorder, but some may work better than others, depending on the individual.

-• Avoiding alcohol and/or drug use
+• Avoiding substance use

 • Maintaining a support network of friends, family, and loved ones